The importance of patient records for improving health care

 - Data can only be used for research to improve patient and public health

-Researchers and government regulators depend on the data collected by CPRD to safeguard public health and monitor drug safety.
-If large numbers of patients or particular types of patients choose not to share anonymised health information for research, the information in CPRD will not truly represent the UK population.
+Opting out of sharing your health records will not affect the care that you receive.
+However, the Government depends on the data collected by CPRD to monitor drug safety and safeguard public health.
+If large numbers of patients choose not to share their anonymised health information for research, the health information within the CPRD database will not truly represent the UK population.